kohicha/Burp-Suite-Certified-Practitioner-BSCP-Study/Notes/Testing for file upload vulnerabilities.md

 ---
-Title: "Testing for file upload vulnerabilities"
+Title: Testing for file upload vulnerabilities
 tags:
+  - File-Upload
 ---
-# Testing for file upload vulnerabilities
+File upload vulnerabilities occur whenever there is a lack of validation on a file upload feature, whether it is the file size, file contents, file name, etc.